kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 This was decided against during SIG meetings for the following reasons:

 1. Users must learn new command
-2. Much more bureuacracy towards adding/deprecating new command
+2. Much more bureaucracy towards adding/deprecating new command
 3. Should not add new top-level CLI for command which is only to be used temporarily

 ### kubectl Plugin